yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 ### Arbitrage
 - Buy and Sell tokens for instant [profit](#yield--profit).
 For example: Eth is 2000$ at one place and 1950$ at another, so you quickly buy from the cheaper source and sell on the more expensive source for 50$ profit.
 ### Vest
 - Gradual [unlocking](#unlock) of tokens or stocks.
-For example, if you receive 4000 tokens in a 4 year vesting it usually means you get 1000 tokens/year (unlocked on a daily or monthly basis depending on the contract)
+- For example: if you receive 4000 tokens in a 4 year vesting it usually means you get 1000 tokens/year (unlocked on a daily or monthly basis depending on the contract).
 ### Collateral
 - An amount of money (or tokens) that gets [locked](#lock--unlock) until a pre-determined agreement is met, commonly at risk of [liquidation](#liquidation)
 ### Liquidation